-- [27] The Board considered all the evidence of the parties to reach its decision. - [28] The Complainant questioned the methodology of the assessment of the subject.
-The Board accepts that the direct sales comparison approach was used in the model with manual adjustments where required, which is an acceptable approach in mass appraisal.
+[25] The Board considered all the evidence of the parties to reach its decision.

+[26] The Complainant questioned the methodology of the assessment of the subject.
+The Board accepted that the direct sales comparison approach was used in the model with manual adjustments when required, which is an acceptable approach in mass appraisal.
 The approach was audited and approved by the Province, as required by the assessment legislation.

-- [29] The Board does not accept the Complainant's position that the assessment of multibuilding properties, such as the subject, ought to be done on the basis that all the buildings are treated as one building and assessed as if one building. - [30] The Board notes that the lease rate comparables are not supported by any documentation and thus are not verified.
-The charts contain only southeast quadrant properties, which further reduces any value this evidence may have in supporting the proposition that building numbers have no affect on rates. - [31] The two scatter charts presented by the Complainant as analysis to show that there are no sale price differences between single and multi-building sites is rejected by the Board.
+[27] The Board does not accept the Complainant's position that the assessment of multibuilding properties, such as the subject, ought to be done on the basis that all the buildings are treated as one building and assessed as if one building.

+[28] The Board notes that the lease rate comparables are not supported by any documentation and thus are not verified.
+The charts contain only southeast quadrant properties, which further reduces any value this evidence may have in supporting the proposition that building numbers have no affect on rates.

+[29] The two scatter charts presented by the Complainant as analysis to show that there are no sale price differences between single and multi-building sites are rejected by the Board.
 At the hearing, the Complainant acknowledged that the charts did not contain all of the sales that occurred in those quadrants.
-The Board is of the view that the omission renders the charts potentially misleading and is not reliable evidence. - [32] The 10 sales comparable charts are not given much weight as supportive of the Complainant's submission for several reasons.
-The charts contained no headings thus it is not possible to determine what to conclude from the information.
+The Board is of the view that the omission renders the charts potentially misleading and not reliable evidence.

+[30] The 10 sales comparable charts are not given much weight as supportive of the Complainant's submission for several reasons.
+The charts contained no headings thus it was not possible to determine what to conclude from the information.
 Additionally, the comparables are of mixed characteristics such as location, age and number of buildings.
 There is repetition of some of the comparables in different charts without explanation.
 The potential for selection of the group of single building sales left the question about the unselected sales and what they might disclose.
-The charts appear to have been prepared with randomly selected comparables. - [33] The Board finds that the numerous errors and omissions in the 10 sales comparable charts put the Complainant's evidence into question. - [34] The position of the Respondent is that because of differences in sizes, age, condition, location, roadway exposure and finish, it is thus appropriate to assess the individual buildings on a multi-building site and then combine the individual assessments to reach the total annual assessment for each subject roll number.
-The Board accepts the position of the Respondent. - [35] The Board reviewed the Complainant's comparable sales, and finds that none of them are of assistance in determining the market value of the subject property.
-Sale #1 has 16.67% vacancy at the sale date and also contains .75 acres of excess land.
-Sale #2 has lease rates below market and contains 1.50 acres of excess land.
-Sale #3 is not comparable as it contains 4 self-contained explosion-proof laboratories.
-The building also contains five 5 ton cranes and one 15 ton crane.
-The site coverage is only 13%, indicating an excess land component. - [36] Although the Respondent's sales comparables lack some similarities, the Board finds them more reliable than the Complainant's comparables which have inferior locations and an outlier aspect. - [37] While all of the Complainant's equity comparables are in the southeast quadrant, three of the four are single-building properties.
-The 4th comparable has two buildings, however one is a cost building.
-Accordingly, the Board does not find these properties to be comparable to the subject. - [38] The Board finds the Respondent's equity comparables persuasive as all the Respondent's equity comparables are multi-building properties located near the subject in the southeast quadrant of Edmonton.
+The charts appear to have been prepared with randomly selected comparables.

+[31] The Board finds that the numerous errors and omissions in the 10 sales comparable charts put the Complainant's evidence into question.

+[32] The position of the Respondent is that because of differences in sizes, age, condition, location, roadway exposure and finish, it is thus appropriate to assess the individual buildings on a multi-building site and then combine the individual assessments to reach the total annual assessment for each subject roll number.
+The Board accepts the Respondent's position.

+[33] The Board finds that four of the five sales comparables presented by the Complainant are located in the northwest quadrant, while the subject is located in the southeast.
+The property located in the southeast has foundation and plumbing issues which lowers the condition to "fair" and which would also impact the sale price.

+[34] The Respondent's sales comparables also lack similarities, requiring the Board to place more weight on the equity comparables.

+[35] The Board reviewed the Complainant's five equity comparables and, while all are in the southeast quadrant, all are single building properties.
+The subject contains four buildings.
+Furthermore, all comparables are smaller than the subject.

+[36] The Board finds the Respondent's six equity comparables persuasive as all the comparables are multi-building properties and all but one are located in the southeast, as is the subject.